-Every person travelling on or after 8 June must complete the Government form BEFORE travel.
+Every person travelling to the UK must complete the Government Passenger Locator Form no more than 48 hours before arrival in the UK.
 The online form and details can be found at https://www.gov.uk/provide-journey-contact-details-before-travel-uk.

 Most operators encourage, if not mandate, the use of face masks.
 Trains are being regularly cleaned, especially those places where there is high tactile usage.
-Around 50% of the train’s capacity will be available for sale with customers encouraged to use “window seats” to safeguard distance.
+Depending on local regulations some operators have reduced the train’s capacity for sale with customers encouraged to use “window seats” to safeguard distance.
 Eurostar in particular will reallocate passenger seating (if not part of the same booking) to ensure social distancing is easier.
 Ticket checks will still happen, but will be a visual check rather than physically handled.
 Within the stations the announcement of platforms will come earlier to allow easier movement around the station.

 Measures will vary between countries and train operators, so we have provided information on the key rail providers in Europe below to give a fuller picture of the situation and ensure you are informed of the facts as you consider travelling again by train.
 We have close and regular contact with our suppliers and are continually being updated with information.
 Keep checking back here for updated information as and when we receive it from the operating companies.

 As an example of the type of information we receive, here is a quote from the French operator SNCF which touches upon the use of air-conditioning on trains.
 A similar explanation was also sent to us from Deutsche Bahn in Germany: